Function for rendering sequence index plots with ggplot2

 This function renders relative frequency sequence plots using either an internal

-or by using an object of
+call of TraMineR::seqrf or by using an object of

-class "seqrf"
+class "seqrf" generated with TraMineR::seqrf.

 .

-renders the medoid sequences extracted by
+ggseqrfplot renders the medoid sequences extracted by

-with an internal call of
+TraMineR::seqrf with an internal call of

-.
+ggseqiplot.
 For the box plot depicting the distances to the medoids

-uses geom_boxplot
+ggseqrfplot uses geom_boxplot and

-.
+geom_jitter.
 The latter is used for plotting the outliers.

-renders in the box plots analogous to the those
+Note that ggseqrfplot renders in the box plots analogous to the those

-produced by TraMineR::seqrfplot
+produced by TraMineR::seqrfplot.
+Actually,

 the box plots produced with TraMineR::seqrfplot